Your Questions Answered

 4. Coaching is not therapy, and because this is such a popular topic read on for a more detailed explanation as to why.

-What’s The Difference Between Coaching And Therapy?
+What’s The Difference Between Coaching And Psychotherapy?

 It is a normal part of life to feel stuck, overwhelmed, low in mood or anxious and at times we will address your feelings in the coaching sessions.
 However, the focus of coaching is not to overcome emotional distress or mental health issues.
 If you have been experiencing chronic depression, anxiety or trauma still impacting on your life, that’s not to say that coaching would not benefit you, but it is best to access the appropriate support for your needs at present.
 In short, coaches provide a space for you to address your thoughts and behaviours, this can have a profound positive impact on your feelings or mood, overall wellbeing and at times it can feel like a spiritual awakening but if emotional healing is your aim, talking therapy would benefit you more right now.